-You may open the sequence either by double clicking on the sequence name, press the 'Open' button open sequence, or press the 'Open and done' button open & done.
-Pressing the 'Open' button will leave the Protein Explorer open; ready for additional manipulation, while pressing the 'Open and done' button will end by closing the dialog.
+You may open the sequence either by double clicking on the sequence name, press the 'Open' button or press the 'OK' button and press the 'Delete' button 🗶 Delete

+OK.
+Pressing the 'Open' button will leave the dialog open; ready for additional manipulation, while pressing the 'OK' button will close the dialog.
 Alternatively, you can right-click on the name and select Open from the pop-up menu.